Planning a trip

 Looking for lodging accommodations

-Once you added most of the stops and your route looks the way you want it it's time to look for specific lodging accommodations.
+Once you've added most of the stops and your route looks the way you want it to it's time to look for specific lodging accommodations.
 Furkot has been suggesting hotels, motels or campgrounds for you while you were planning a trip.
 You may want to look for something better suited to your needs.

 To make things easier go to the Plan drawer and use the Filter stops button to hide all the stops that are not overnight lodging stops.

-When looking for lodging accommodations in Sleep drawer you can add the lodging of your choice to your trip in a few different ways.
+When looking for lodging accommodations in the Sleep drawer you can add the lodging of your choice to your trip in a few different ways.
 You can make it a new stop or you can replace the selected overnight stop with it.
 You can also save it as a backup plan in case your preferred lodging choice is not available.

 Check the help article about finding and booking hotels and campgrounds.